本文へスキップします。

 Q5.
 Can I rent equipment such as cameras, lights and microphones, etc.?

-You can find most equipment at rental companies in Tokyo.
-However, it is easier to rent through a Japanese production company or a coordinator if you hire one.
+You can rent most of the filming equipment from the rental companies directly in Tokyo.
+But it can be easier to ask your Japanese production companies or coordinators if you have.

 Q6.
 Do we need a permit to film on streets?
 We won't be blocking or stopping traffic.

-When you film on a road, even if there are no traffic blockades, you need to obtain road use permits.
-For more information, please check “Filming on Roads”.
+When you are going to film on a road, and even no traffic blockades, you need to obtain road use permits from the police department in regions depending on the filming projects.
+For more information, please check the page “Filming on Roads” below.

 Q7.
 This is not a paid shoot, it is for my own use.
 Do I need permission or need to pay for the shoot?